-HWDSB Environment: Board property, schools, school buses, virtual or digital learning and working environments, social media, school or work-related events or activities, before- and after-school programs, extracurricular activities, co-instructional activities and excursions all make up the HWDSB environment.
-It includes any other locations outside HWDSB that may have an impact on the school, work or learning climate.
+HWDSB environment: Board property, schools, school buses, virtual or digital learning and working environment, social media, school or work-related events or activities, before- and after-school programs, extracurricular activities, co-instructional activities, excursions and may include any other locations outside HWDSB that may have an impact on the school or work and learning climate.

-HWDSB Leadership: Senior administration, including the director of education, Executive Council, principals, vice-principals, managers and supervisors.
+HWDSB leadership: Senior administration, including the director of education, Executive Council, principals, vice-principals, managers and supervisors.